kantondev/stringine/javascript/docs.md

 ```

-`translateReverse(str, map)` -- Translates a string (character by character) as instructed by a character map that is first reversed.
+`translateReverse(str, map)` -- Translates a string (character by character) as instructed by a translation map that is first reversed.

 Use this for reversing `translate` output without having to make a new map.